FacundoAdorno/FLTube/README.md

 #### WARNING

-The app doesn't have an **uninstall** task yet, so you can install it in a sort of *"development mode"*, instead of running `make install`:
+The app doesn't have an **uninstall** task yet, so if not sure what you are doing, you can install it in a sort of *"development mode"*, instead of running `make install`:

 ```bash
 $ make PREFIX=./build install